 Atlas Device Sync is built on the assumption that connectivity will drop.
 We call this mentality offline-first.
-After you make changes to the local realm on the client device, the a Realm SDK automatically sends the changes to the server as soon as possible.
-Likewise, the a Realm SDK automatically receives changes from the server and integrates those changes into the local realm.
+After you make changes to the local realm on the client device, the Realm SDK automatically sends the changes to the server as soon as possible.
+Likewise, the Realm SDK automatically receives changes from the server and integrates those changes into the local realm.
 In effect, you continue to work with the local realm without moment-to-moment concern for network connectivity or lack thereof.

 The offline-first design leads to one of the main benefits of Atlas App Services: a seamless user experience.
-Users interact with local data with zero latency regardless of their moment-to-moment connectivity, and because Atlas Device Sync is built into the a Realm SDK, you do not need to write your own synchronization protocol and deal with connectivity issues when synchronizing data.
+Users interact with local data with zero latency regardless of their moment-to-moment connectivity, and because Atlas Device Sync is built into the Realm SDK, you do not need to write your own synchronization protocol and deal with connectivity issues when synchronizing data.

 The main difficulty with offline-first data is ensuring that devices that are offline for extended periods are able to resolve potential conflicts with changes made to the same data.
 Ultimately, every client device must arrive at the same state when all changes have been synced.
 This is why Atlas Device Sync includes automatic conflict resolution.

 App Services's Live objects means that you can update data in one place (a mobile app, for example), and that data is updated everywhere.
 Live objects always reflect the latest data stored in Realm Database.
 This concept extends across devices: updates on one device sync to the corresponding objects on other devices.
 Notifications based on these updates make it easy to update the application UI to react to local and remote changes.

 Atlas App Services's sync conflict resolution engine is deterministic.
 Changes received out-of-order eventually converge on the same state across the server and all clients.
 As such, Atlas Device Sync is strongly eventually consistent.